• Proposed

 Population and Trends

-The forest cover is decreasing In the area around the known collecting localities (World Resources Institute 2021 so the species could be thought to be declining.
-The species is ‘quite rare’ (De Kesel et al. 2017), and based on the known records it is fairly restricted in distribution.
+Forest cover is decreasing in the area around the known collecting localities (World Resources Institute 2021) and the species is thought to be declining too.
+The species is 'quite rare' (De Kesel et al. 2017), and based on the known records it is fairly restricted in distribution.
 It is possible that each collection mentioned in the type description (De Kesel et al. 2016) refers to a separate functional individual, and based on Dahlberg and Mueller (2011), each functional individual could represent up to 10 mature individuals.
 Using a tentative range to take into account the apparent rarity of the species could give 30-60 known mature individuals.
 Given the apparent restricted range of the species, a scaling factor of 10 could be used to take into account further functional individuals that have not been formally identified yet.
 Therefore, a tentative range of 300-600 mature individuals could be used, but this could end up being a large underestimate.

 Population Trend: Decreasing